zchen15/SURF/README.md

 * https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/
 * https://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/

-### Why are we doing this?
-We want to make sure you are not completely inept at understanding and running python scripts provided by your lab mates or are completely clueless at how to plot scientific data.
-This exercise serves as a useful tutorial before you join the lab.

-Although cloning will be a majority of the project, you will have handle raw data from the plate reader and sometimes it is painful to process via excel.

-If you lack time, simply focus on the cloning exercise as that will be far more relevant.

-### Below are some useful resources
 Some tutorials on setting up jupyter notebook and getting started with data analysis in python from bebi103
 * http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2017/documents.html
 * http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2017/tutorials/t0a_python_for_scientific_computing.html
 * http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2017/tutorials/t8b_extracting_info_from_images.html
 * http://bebi103.caltech.edu.s3-website-us-east-1.amazonaws.com/2017/tutorials/t8a_time_series.html
-* Generating plot using matplotlib will also make your life easier.
+* Generating plots using matplotlib will make your life easier.
 Bokeh is for fancy people.

+### Why are we doing this?
+Although cloning will be a majority of the project, you will have to handle raw data from the plate reader and sometimes it is painful to process via excel.
+We want to make sure you can understand and run python scripts provided by your lab mates.
+We also want to see you capable of making elegant scientific plots from raw data.

+These exercises serve as useful tutorials.
+If you lack time, you may write how you will solve the sections of the python exercise.
+Focus more on the cloning exercise as that will be far more relevant.

 ## Collaboration
 Please adhere to the caltech honor code when completing these exercises.
 Your responses are to be your own original work.
 No collaboration is allowed.